 Health check process

-Health check of HTTP/HTTPS listeners
+Health checks of HTTP/HTTPS listeners

-The health check process of a Layer-7 listener is as follows:
+The health check process of a layer-7 listener is as follows:

 - After receiving the request, the backend server returns an HTTP status code based on the running status.

-Health check of TCP listeners
+Health checks of TCP listeners